Manatee: West Indian

 The coast of the state of Georgia is usually the northernmost range of the West Indian manatees because their low metabolic rate does not protect them in cold water.
 Prolonged exposure to water below 20 °C (68 °F) can cause "cold stress syndrome" and death.

-Florida manatees can move freely between fresh water and salt water.
+West Indian manatees can move freely between fresh water and salt water.
+However, studies suggest that they are susceptible to dehydration if freshwater is not available for an extended period of time.

-Manatees have been seen as far north as Cape Cod, and in 1995 and again in 2006, one was seen in New York City and Rhode Island's Narragansett Bay.
+Manatees can travel hundreds of miles annually, and have been seen as far north as Cape Cod, and in 1995 and again in 2006, one was seen in New York City and Rhode Island's Narragansett Bay.
 A manatee was spotted in the Wolf River harbor near the Mississippi River in downtown Memphis in 2006, and was later found dead 10 mi downriver in McKellar Lake.
 Another manatee was found dead on a New Jersey beach in February 2020, considered especially unusual given the time of year.
 At the time of the manatee's discovery, the water temperature in the area was below 6.5 °C (43.7 °F).

 The West Indian manatee migrates into Florida rivers—such as the Crystal, the Homosassa, and the Chassahowitzka rivers, whose headsprings are 22 °C (72 °F) all year.
 Between November and March each year, about 600 West Indian manatees gather in the rivers in Citrus County, Florida such as the Crystal River National Wildlife Refuge.

 In winter, manatees often gather near the warm-water outflows of power plants along the Florida coast, instead of migrating south as they once did.
 Some conservationists are concerned that these manatees have become too reliant on these artificially warmed areas.
-The U.S. Fish and Wildlife Service is trying to find a new way to heat the water for manatees that depended on plants that have closed.